Nandina domestica 'Wood's Dwarf'

 -

-'Woods Dwarf' is a cultivar of Nandina domestica, or Heavenly Bamboo, a drought tolerant evergreen shrub, which may develop suckers, reseeds itself readily and occasionally naturalizes.
-In rare instances it has established dense stands in forest habitats.
-'Woods Dwarf' is upright with larger, flatter and less distorted foliage than most N. domestica varieties.
-Its bright red winter color and berries last well into winter.
+'Woods Dwarf' nandina is a drought-tolerant, evergreen shrub in the barberry family (Berberidaceae).
+'Woods Dwarf' is upright with larger, flatter and less distorted foliage than most dwarf cultivars.
+Its bright red winter color.
 The flowers and fruit are sparse, or sometimes absent altogether, on this cultivar.

 - See this plant in the following landscape: